agni-datta/agni-datta/README.md

 # About Me

-I am Agni Datta, a cryptologist working with SECURE - Centre of Excellence in Cyber Security and a cybersecurity researcher specializing in theoretical computer science at VIT Bhopal University in India.
-I am a member of several prestigious professional associations, including ACM, IEEE, AMS, and SIAM.
-My research interests encompass various cryptographic primitives, such as zero-knowledge proofs, multiparty computation, zero-trust computing, and lattice cryptography.
-I am particularly focused on security primitives for computing, computational complexity, and probabilistic proofs.
+My name is Agni Datta, and I work as a cryptologist at SECURE - Centre of Excellence in Cyber Security.
+I am also a cybersecurity researcher specializing in theoretical computer science at VIT Bhopal University in India.
+I am a member of several prominent professional associations, including ACM, IEEE, AMS, and SIAM.
+My research interests include various cryptographic primitives, such as zero-knowledge proofs, multiparty computation, zero-trust computing, and lattice cryptography.
+I am currently focused on security primitives for computing, computational complexity, and probabilistic proofs.

 ## Professional Affiliation